All Episodes

 It's bad.

-It is we don't get this right.
+It is, we don't get this right, we're going to lose the country.

-In the case of Kavanaugh, presumption of innocence, in the case of the deep state, well, that would mean you know, equal justice under the law, equal application of American laws.
+In the case of Kavanaugh, presumption of innocence, in the case of the deep state, well, that would mean, you know, equal justice under the law, equal application of American laws.

-Protect one class of people and we use the power of the state, the intel community to destroy others.
+Protect one class of people, and we use the power of the state, the Intel community, to destroy others.

-Uh let's go to Michael.
+Let's go to Michael.

 It has the best food you've ever had in your life.